Maccam1234/BATHNet/README.md

 Thus:
 * The model is saved as a tflite file.
-* `inference.py` and `live_inference.py` can only run the model on the VAB5000, as they utilize VIA's `NeuronRuntimeHelper` package.
+* `inference.py` and `live_inference.py` can only run on VIA products powered by MediaTek Genio 700, as they utilize VIA's `NeuronRuntimeHelper` package.

-To run the model on the VAB5000, make sure whichever inference file you use is in the same directory as `bathnet.tflite` on the VAB5000, then compile `bathnet.tflite` into a `.dla` file using the Mediatek NeuronSDK:
+To run the model on the VAB5000, make sure whichever inference file you use is in the same directory as `bathnet.tflite` on the VAB5000, then compile `bathnet.tflite` into a `.dla` file using the MediaTek NeuronSDK:
 ```shell
 sudo ncc-tflite -arch mdla3.0 --relax-fp32 --opt-accuracy bathnet.tflite
 ```